Jon Stewart says Senate is ‘like an assisted-living facility’

 He helped advocate for the passage of a bill that extended health benefits for veterans that were exposed to toxic burn pits during their service time.
 President Biden signed the bill into law last summer.

-Stewart praised legislative aids and grassroots organizers are who affect change in the U.S., but argued they are stymied many times by lobbyists and influential interest groups.
+Stewart praised legislative aides and grassroots organizers are who affect change in the U.S., but argued they are stymied many times by lobbyists and influential interest groups.

 Stewart’s joke about the age of some Senators follows Sen. Kyrsten Sinema (I-Az.) blasting the chamber as a place where “old dudes are eating Jell-O” at a reception with Republican lobbyists in Washington this year, according to Politico.